14th Weather Squadron

 The 14th Weather Squadron (14th WS) is a Geographically Separate Unit (GSU) of the 2nd Weather Group.
 The squadron is located in the Veach-Baley Federal Complex in Asheville, North Carolina.
 Its mission is military applied climatology.
 The 14 WS collects, protects and exploits authoritative climate data to optimize military and intelligence operations and planning in order to maximize the combat effectiveness of U.S. Department of Defense (DoD) personnel and weapons systems.
-It delivers environmental information worldwide to the United States Air Force (USAF), the Army, Unified Combatant Commands, the Intelligence Community, and the Department of Defense.
+It delivers environmental information worldwide to the United States Air Force (USAF), the Army, Unified Combatant Commands, the Intelligence Community, and the United States Department of Defense.
 The 14 WS also collaborates with the National Centers for Environmental Information (NCEI) (formerly the National Climatic Data Center).

 Mission

 The mission of the 14 WS is to collect, protect and exploit authoritative climate data to optimize military and intelligence operations and planning.

 Organization

 Divided into three flights, the Data Operations Flight, the Climate Operations Flight, and the System Flight, the 14 WS consists of more than 60 active-duty officers, enlisted personnel and civilians.
 The majority of the personnel at the 14 WS are meteorologists, weather technicians, cyber operators, and computer programmers.